evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

     different levels, the order of priority is defined [here](#dependency-override-hierarchy).
 -   `expansions`: a set of key-value expansion pairs
+-   `modules`: A list of the module names this build variant's tasks reference.
+    It corresponds to the [modules defined](Project-Configuration-Files#modules)
+    and declares what can be used in the [git.get_project](Project-Commands#gitgetproject) command.
 -   `tasks`: a list of tasks to run, referenced either by task name or by tags.
     Tasks listed here can also include other task-level fields, such as `batchtime`, `cron`, `activate`, `depends_on`, and `run_on`.
 We can also